nukimayasari/nukimayasari/README.md

 - 👋 Hi, I’m @nukimayasari
-- 👀 I’m interested in Social Data Science
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Social Data Science
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on GitHub or anywhere possible
 - 📫 How to reach me just drop me an email at nuki.mayasari@gmail.com